 Eukaryotic cells are comprised of a nucleus surrounded by an envelope made up of two membranes.
 The nucleus in eukaryotic cells holds the DNA.

-In Prokaryotic cells, on the other hand, there is no nucleus, but rather a nucleoid region that has no separate membrane.
+In Prokaryotic cells, on the other hand, there is no nucleus, but rather a nucleoid region that is not surrounded by a separate membrane.
 This region of the cell holds the DNA, which is generally free-floating.

-If we look deeper into the DNA of the respective cells, in both types of cell, the DNA is contained in chromosomes.
+If we look deeper into the DNA of the respective cells, in both types of cells, the DNA is contained in chromosomes.

 Organelles in Eukaryotic Cells:

 Eukaryotic cells contain multiple, membrane-bound organelles that are not present in the simpler prokaryotic cells.
-These include organelles such as the mitochondria (the powerhouse of the cell), endoplasmic reticulum, the Golgi complex and, in plant cells, chloroplasts.
+These include organelles such as the mitochondria (the powerhouse of the cell), rough and smooth endoplasmic reticulum, the Golgi complex, and, in plant cells, chloroplasts.
 All of these individual organelles are contained in the cytoplasm of the eukaryotic cell.